 STEP 3 - Pay application fee

 Students must pay the application fee ($50) on or before the application deadline to be considered.
-If submitting payment by mail, include a completed application fee payment form (page 1 of the application).

 STEP 4 - Submit the nursing application form and supporting materials by the application deadline

 Submit the completed nursing program application and all required supporting documentation in one complete packet.
 All materials must be received at the WCC Registration/Records Office by the deadline.
 Your packet should include: